Women and Gender Equity Center (WGEC)

 WGEC is a student-run, multi-service agency offering everyone an opportunity to explore and discover resources pertaining to women's lives.
 We proudly represent all who identify as women on this campus.

-In an effort to actively support the campus with resources, the WRC offers free reproductive and menstruation products including, but not limited to:
+In an effort to actively support the campus with resources, the WGEC offers free reproductive and menstruation products including, but not limited to:

-These items are available at the Women's Resource Center office, 114 MBSC, or at events featuring The Big O campaign such as the moving reproductive and sexual health gazebo.
+These items are available at the Women and Gender Equity office, 114 MBSC, or at events featuring The Big O campaign such as the moving reproductive and sexual health gazebo.

-Stephanie Albers (she/her/hers).
-Stephanie is a Ph.D. student in the Developmental Psychology program, studying the relationship between peer victimization experiences and disordered eating/body image.
-She attends the program part time while working as a disability support/advocacy counselor at Metropolitan Community College.
-Stephanie is excited to be apart of the WRC this year to share her research and work experiences to further the their mission.
-In her freetime, she enjoys spending with her two boys, Marshall and Ethan, her husband Trenton, and her dog Watson.
+Stephanie Albers (she/her/hers) is a Ph.D. student in the Developmental Psychology program, studying the relationship between peer victimization experiences and disordered eating/body image.
+Stephanie is excited to be apart of the WGEC this year to help further their mission.
+In her free time, she enjoys spending with her two sons, Marshall and Ethan, her spouse Trenton, and her dog Watson.

 Lauren Jackson (she/her/hers) is a sophomore political science and women and gender studies major.
 She is a crisis counselor for the Women's Center for Advancement as well as a writer for Entropy online magazine focusing on sexual assault.
 She is very excited to be apart of the WGEC to continue her passion on being a voice for women and working to making campus more inclusive for all.

 Brady Dodds (she/her/hers) is an undergraduate junior at UNO studying psychology (with a concentration in mental health) as well as Women and Gender Studies.
 She joined the WGEC board in order to make an impact on the student experience at UNO.
 She has lived in Omaha her entire life and wants to make a positive impact on the city that made her who she is today.
 She enjoys baking and is also the president of UNO Triota.